Kenny Hotz: Kenny Hotz's Triumph of the Will

 In 2011, Hotz starred and produced a new series titled Kenny Hotz's Triumph of the Will, which premiered on Canada's Action network on July 22, 2011.
 The series produced six episodes and showed Hotz attempting to complete major tasks that challenged the social assumptions of both his audience and himself, including the building of a Jewish funded mosque for Muslims, and finding his widowed mother a new boyfriend.
 The show was shot on location in countries including Canada, the US, and France.

 Vice

 Hotz is an executive producer, host and columnist for Vice, and won the publication's best fiction article of the year award in 2006.
 In 2015, he directed and starred in the Vice talk show Me on You.
 Then in 2016 Vice Media aired a TV special starring Hotz, entitled Getting an Election executive produced by Spike Jonze.
 It was nominated for the Academy of Canadian Television and Cinema award for Best Original Series produced for Digital Media – Non-Fiction.
-Focusing on the 2016 US presidential election and interviews Hotz performed with citizens on the streets of the US, BuzzFeed called the piece the "most honest and objective piece of journalism this whole election".
 Hotz has also been involved as a spokesperson and on-stage presence at Vice Media project and network launches.